ravisuhag/lovebird/README.md

 <img align="center" src="media/icon.png">

-> For the lovebirds but not by lovebird!
+> For the lovebirds but not by lovebird

 Falling in love is easy but keeping it alive is hard or sometimes it is better to just let it go.
 We (Not me ;) geeks are known for failing at it miserably.
 But no more, we code for every problem in our life then why not this.
 So geeks, I present you `lovebird`.
-One stop solution for your love issues from breakup to compliments, lovebird have your back ;) So go ahead gfall in love.
+One stop solution for your love issues from breakup to compliments, lovebird have your back ;) So go ahead fall in love.

 ## Requirements